Ly0n/awesome-robotic-tooling/README.md

 * [rebound](https://github.com/shobrook/rebound) - Command-line tool that instantly fetches Stack Overflow results when an exception is thrown
 * [mybinder](https://mybinder.org/) - open notebooks in an executable environment, making your code immediately reproducible by anyone, anywhere.
 * [ROSOnWindows](https://ms-iot.github.io/ROSOnWindows/) - an experimental release of ROS1 for Windows
-* [qemu-user-static](https://github.com/multiarch/qemu-user-static) - is to enable an execution of different multi-architecture containers by QEMU and binfmt_misc

 ### Template
 * [ROS](https://github.com/leggedrobotics/ros_best_practices/tree/master/ros_package_template) - Template for ROS node standardization in C++